Ugthorpe: St Anne's Catholic Church

 Lived at Ugthorpe House, Ugthorpe before joining the RAF.
 He was killed in action on 5 May 1941.
 There is a memorial to him within the grounds of Christ Church.

-The present St Anne's Catholic Church is situated in the centre of the village.
+The Catholic St Anne's Church, Ugthorpe is situated in the centre of the village.
 This church was built by Haydock's successor, Rev Nicholas Rigby (1800 – 7 September 1886) and opened in 1855, it is still in regular use.
 Fr.
 Rigby established a new cemetery and founded a college which later became the church hall.
 About 1884 Rev Rigby handed over the priestly duties to his curate, the Rev. E. J. Hickey.

 There was an earlier Catholic church here, built around 1812.